 The monument was featured in many films, including Federico Fellini’s La Dolce Vita, Roman Holiday and Three Coins in the Fountain.

 INTERESTING FACT: Over time, a custom related to the fountain appeared – almost every tourist throws a coin in the fountain, using the right hand over the left shoulder, hoping, according to tradition, to return to Rome.
 An estimated 3,000€ are thrown into the fountain every day, meaning that the fountain swallows over 1 million € each year.

 The Trevi Fountain is closely linked to Aqua Virgo, an aqueduct which dates back to the times of emperor Augustus.
 Although damaged by the siege of the Goths in 537, the aqueduct remained in use throughout the Middle Ages.

 The terminal point of the aqueduct was located on the eastern side of the Quirinal Hill, near a crossroad called Treio.
 At its center, a fountain was built in the 15th century.

 In 1640, after a series of projects presented by various architects and never implemented, Pope Urban VIII asked the architect and sculptor Gian Lorenzo Bernini to transform the square and the fountain.
 Bernini enlarged the square by demolishing some huts, but the funds for the project soon ran out and the construction was stopped.

-In the year 1730, Pope Clement XII organized a contest for the construction of Fontana di Trevi.
+In the year 1730, Pope Clement XII organized a contest for the construction of a new fountain.
 Alessandro Galilei, a Florentine, won, and Nicola Salvi came second.
 The city was not satisfied with the winner being from Florence, and the commission was awarded to Salvi.

-The fountain has a height of 26.3 meters and a width of 49.15 metres, being the largest Baroque fountain in Rome.
-The fountain is made from Travertine stone, quarried near Rome, in Tivoli.
+The fountain has a height of 26.3 meters and a width of 49.15 meters, being the largest Baroque fountain in Rome.
+The structure is made from Travertine stone, quarried near Rome, in Tivoli.

 HOW TO GET THERE